mirfan899/sppas/sppas/doc/06_scripting/63_python.md

 for details.
 Documentation must follow a convention like for example the markup language [reST - reStructured Text](https://en.wikipedia.org/wiki/ReStructuredText).
-Both conventions are used into SPPAS programs.
+Both conventions are used into SPPAS API, programs and scripts.

 ### Getting started with scripting in Python